datawowio/k_sequencing_gem/docs/documentation.md

 * [Choices](#choices) - User can set multiple choices for select.
 It can be radio or checkbox.
 * [Photo tags](#photo-tags) - User can create box-like overlays on top of your image and assign messages to each box.
 * [Messages](#messages) - User can set messages for answer.
+### Operation about reports
+* Can filter date range
+* Can filter only moderator that you focus
+### Operations about Projects
+* Show all projects
+* Get project by id or project id
+### Operations about Sessions
+* Regenerate user/project token
+* Destroy user/project token
 ---
 #### Closed questions
 Getting all image closed question